 An increasing number of our customers are looking to move away from standard FTP for transferring data, so we are often asked which secure FTP protocol we recommend.
-In the next few paragraphs, I will explain what options are available and their main differences.
+In the next few paragraphs, we will explain what options are available and their main differences.

 The two mainstream protocols available for Secure FTP transfers are named SFTP (FTP over SSH) and FTPS (FTP over SSL).
 Both SFTP and FTPS offer a high level of protection since they implement strong algorithms such as AES and Triple DES to encrypt any data transferred.
 Both options also support a wide variety of functionality with a broad command set for transferring and working with files.
 So the most notable differences between SFTP and FTPS is how connections are authenticated and managed.

 With SFTP (FTP over SSH), a connection can be authenticated using a couple different techniques.
 For basic authentication, you (or your trading partner) may just require a user id and password to connect to the SFTP server.
 Its important to note that any user ids and passwords supplied over the SFTP connection will be encrypted, which is a big advantage over standard FTP.

 SSH keys can also be used to authenticate SFTP connections in addition to, or instead of, passwords.
 With key-based authentication, you will first need to generate a SSH private key and public key beforehand.
 If you need to connect to a trading partner's SFTP server, you would send your SSH public key to them, which they will load onto their server and associate with your account.
 When you connect to their SFTP server, your client software will transmit your public key to the server for authentication.
 If the keys match, along with any user/password supplied, then the authentication will succeed.